My Own Version of You: Composition and recording

 The song's lyrics prominently feature gothic-horror imagery, which can be found to a lesser extent on other tracks on Rough and Rowdy Ways (including "I Contain Multitudes", which references the stories "The Tell-Tale Heart" and "The Cask of Amontillado" by Edgar Allan Poe, and "Murder Most Foul", which alludes to the movies The Wolf Man, The Invisible Man and A Nightmare on Elm Street).
 A number of lyrics in "My Own Version of You" explicitly reference Frankenstein, including the opening verse ("I've been visiting morgues and monasteries / Looking for the necessary body parts") as well as lines about studying "Sanskrit and Arabic to improve my mind" and needing "one strike of lightning" and a "blast of 'lectricity that runs at top speed" in order to bring the song's creature, the "you" of the title, to life.

 One of the song's most distinctive features is its unpredictability.
 The first half of the refrain that concludes each verse is the same ("I'll bring someone to life...") but is followed by a different lyric in the second half each time.
 Even more unusual is the way the number of lines in each verse varies dramatically from one verse to the next.
 As Chris Gregory writes in his book Determined to Stand: The Reinvention of Bob Dylan, "Two four line verses are followed by three eight line verses, two more four line verses and one final marathon twenty line verse.
 This unpredictability helps to maintain a distinctly edgy ambience, as we are drawn into the meandering narrative".

 Some critics have noted that, even apart from the lyrics, the music to "My Own Version of You" is "spooky".
 This is due primarily to Tony Garnier's descending bass line and a pedal-steel guitar part by Donnie Herron that resembles the sound of the theremin parts frequently heard on science-fiction and horror-movie soundtracks.
 The song's overall musical atmosphere has also been compared to that of Screamin' Jay Hawkins' 1956 novelty-horror single "I Put a Spell on You".
 Dylan scholar and musicologist Eyolf Ostrem has described Blake Mills' guitar part as "quite advanced playing, which requires precision and dexterity".
-The song is performed in the sounding key of C-sharp minor.